-- Make travel plans/accommodations for LPLN/BELN March trainings. - Follow up from semester data meetings with key staff; follow through with schedule changes if necessary. - Begin planning class list development, transition between grade levels. - Begin having the conversations with HR about next year's staffing and possible moves. - Have you scheduled your end of year evaluation meetings?
-Check those timelines and start anticipating how you can manage your schedule efficiently. - Meet with your support staff to look at end of year timelines and tasks. - Take a look at your schoolwide programs and look at data to determine "hot spots" that need attention/ re-teaching and feedback.
+- Make travel plans/accommodations for AWSP's Lauching School Leadership Network or Building Effective Leadership Network March trainings. - Follow up from semester data meetings with key staff; follow through with schedule changes if necessary. - Begin planning class list development, transition between grade levels. - Begin having the conversations with HR about next year's staffing and possible moves. - Have you scheduled your end of year evaluation meetings?
+Check those timelines and start anticipating how you can manage your schedule efficiently. - Meet with your support staff to look at end of year timelines and tasks. - Take a look at your schoolwide programs and look at data to determine "hot spots" that need attention/ re-teaching and feedback. - Complete and share athletic supervision schedule with admin team. - Register for the AWSP/WASA Summer Conference.